The Talking Cure by Medical Poet Jack Coulehan Highlights Writing Career

 Plain View Press Releases New Poetry Book: Half-Dreaming by Douglas Nordfors

-Austin, Texas, January 9, 2020- Plain View Press is proud to offer the latest work from Douglas Nordfors, Half-Dreaming: poems, hitting bookstores everywhere on Jan 10, 2020.
+Austin, Texas, January 9, 2020- Plain View Press is proud to offer the latest work from Douglas Nordfors, Half-Dreaming: poems, in bookstores everywhere on Jan 10, 2020.

-Half-Dreaming uses abstract thought to question, perceive, and come to terms with, the concrete world, and navigates the complexities of being human.
-Poems about love, friendship, death, work, politics, the environment, creativity, complex feeling, and perception may start with an inner, abstract spark, and then search for outer connection.
+Half-Dreaming uses abstract thought to question, perceive, and come to terms with the concrete world, navigating the complexities of being human.
+Poems about love, friendship, death, work, politics, the environment, creativity, complex feeling, and perception may start with an inner, abstract spark, and then reach for outer connection.
 Others start from concrete circumstance, and then let imagination provide answers and healing.
 In the end, the abstract and concrete become interchangeable.

 Seattle native and Virginia resident Nordfors gives each poem a unique feel, changing tone and style to fit the needs of a particular subject, mood, or situation, much like a chameleon.
 A teacher of writing and literature, Nordfors has also published poetry books Auras (Plain View Press 2008) and The Fate Motif (Plain View Press 2013).
 Since 1987, he has published poems in numerous journals, including Quarterly West, California Quarterly, Poetry Northwest, The Iowa Review, Poet Lore, The Hampden-Sydney Poetry Review, The Seattle Review, and The Sycamore Review.